 Teamwork is the backbone of any successful organization.
-It is the collaborative effort of a group to achieve a common goal or to complete a task in the most effective and efficient way.
+It is the collaborative effort of a group to achieve a common goal or to complete a task most effectively and efficiently.

 However, teams often face challenges that hinder their performance.

-These challenges are referred to as the “Five Dysfunctions of a Team,” a concept introduced by Patrick Lencioni in his book of the same name.
+These challenges are referred to as the “Five Dysfunctions of a Team,” a concept introduced by Patrick Lencioni in his book.

 Background Overview of the Five Dysfunctions of a Team